tdonker/domain-driven-design-links/boundedcontextquotes.md

 # Great quotes for the concept of Bounded Context

-Mission of this overview is the bring great quotes for the concept of Bounded Context, in order to get a better understandig of the concept.
+Mission of this overview is the bring great quotes for the concept of Bounded Context, in order to get a better understandig of this fundamental DDD concept.

 *update: 02.10.2021: initial release*